arbrandes/openedx-on-openstack/docs/index.md

 node, go back to your installed node and:

-1. Locate the following variables in `/var/tmp/edx-configuration/playbooks/openstack/host_vars/localhost` (which you created above) and change them as described:
+1. Locate the following variables in `/var/tmp/edx-configuration-secrets/host_vars/localhost` (which you created above) and change them as described.
+Set the `os_*` variables to the OpenStack cloud of your choice.

     ```
     EDXAPP_EXTRA_REQUIREMENTS: